 Solving for today's challenges

-Employee educational debt, retirement plan leakage and employees running out of money in retirement are three pressing issues facing healthcare organizations.
+Employee educational debt, retirement plan leakage and employees running out of money in retirement are three pressing issues facing institutions.
 Plan design can help with each of these.

-1. Education loans and retirement savings are not mutually exclusive
+1. Educational loans and retirement savings are not mutually exclusive